-In late 2018, IBM announced that they will sell several software suites to HCL, including Watson Commerce, DX Portal and web CMS products.
-This deal is slated to close mid-2019.
+IBM has sold several software suites to HCL, including WebSphere Commerce, DX Portal and web CMS products.
 The full announcement can be seen here.

 “This acquisition is just the latest in a long line of HCL and IBM activity,” according to Forrester’s Allen Bonde.
 “We also think HCL has shown that it is committed to being a better caretaker for the products it has previously taken over from IBM, especially given its strength in technology-driven transformation and desire to aggressively invest in and foster new IP.”